josercruz01/hsoptions/README.md

 Default value
 =====

+There is two types of default flag values, a default value when the flag was not provided by the user, and another default value for when the user provided the flag but not the flag value.
+The flag configurations are `defaultIs` and `emptyValueIs`.

 A default value can be configured for a flag by using the `defaultIs` flag configuration.
 It takes the value that the flag will have in case the flag is not provided by the user.

 Example: